Jmwofford/babyDiv_WDI-curriculum/instructor_notes/culture/big-goal-culture.md

 ## Mentorship Culture

-- Take care of each other
+- Take care of each other.
-- Benchmarking; some are good at one thing, others at another.
-Leverage each other's strengths.
+- Benchmark only against yourself; some are good at one thing, others at another.
-- Teaching is the best way of truly solidifying your understanding of a concept.
+- Leverage each other's strengths.
+- Prove your understanding by teaching others.
 - Your classmates will be the best foundation for establishing a professional network in tech!
 - Your classmates will be your number one best resource!
   - During projects